TheZayWay/SoundUp/connection-checklist.md

 MUST FIGURE OUT A WAY TO RENDER EVERYTHING FASTER AND MAKE MORE INTERACTIVE TOO SLOW RIGHT NOW -MAYBE GRAB THEM ALL AND MAKE THEM RENDER FIRST AND THEN ALLOW THEM TO BE SHOWN ON THE HOMEPAGE

+Just decided to add the image folder in to react public so now need to configure backend to add files to their respective folders in the public folder